Can I go directly to a physical therapist?

 Fees and associated costs for therapy will depend on the type of treatment modalities needed to best treat your condition.

 Can I arrange to self-pay for my physical therapy?

 Yes, the choice is entirely yours to receive our services as a self-pay patient.
 We have a cash basis fee schedule.
-For additional information paying for your physical therapy services, call our billing representatives at (484)-526-5025 for details.
+For additional information paying for your physical therapy services, call the physical therapy clinic that you are interested in being seen at.